-Healthcare
+Healthcare and wellbeing

 You should register yourself and your family with a General Practitioner (GP) doctor as soon as possible after arrival in Leeds.
-Find out more about how to register and what healthcare you are entitled to on our Healthcare pages.
+Find out more about how to register and what healthcare you are entitled to on our pages here.
 Primary care and emergency healthcare are free for everyone in the UK.
+More information on student support and wellbeing is here.